How to Protect Against the “Super Flu”

 Does the flu shot give you the flu?

 The flu vaccine does not cause the flu.
 It’s also important to note that the flu vaccine does not contain the live virus, but rather inactive ingredients that are boosting your immune system in preparation for if they encounter the flu virus.
 The respiratory season is real.
-We encounter it every year, and so the viruses exist, and best way to prepare for it is to get the flu vaccine.
+We encounter it every year, and the best way to prepare for it is to get the flu vaccine.
 The virus changes year to year, and that’s the reason why it is a yearly vaccine.
 It’s essentially just an extra shield, so you protect yourself and your loved ones at home as well.

 Is it safe to get flu, COVID and RSV vaccines at the same time?